Glider95/Wireless-dolby-home-theater/README.md

 # Wireless-dolby-home-theater

-Of course.
-Here is a summary of our conversation, outlining the architecture and key decisions for your advanced multi-room audio project.

 ### **Project Goal**

 The objective is to build a scalable, high-quality, synchronized multi-room audio system.
 The system will feature individual "smart speakers" capable of playing back specific channels from a source, with the advanced goal of supporting real-time Dolby Atmos decoding.